 8. Cafe Hopping in Mérida

 Live a day in the life of a Mérida local by sampling the many, many cafes in Yucatán capital city.
-Sometimes there’s no need to try so hard.
-Simply take a seat, order you favorite drink, and watch as life passes by.
+Sometimes, there’s no need to try so hard.
+Take a seat, order your favorite drink, and watch as life passes by.

 Our Favorite Cafes in Mérida, Mexico

 JUSTO Bread Studio – Right next to the El Monumento De La Patria on the northern end of the Paseo de Montejo.
-Caters to more of the local and expatriate crowd.
-Delicious baked goods and perfect outdoor seating area.
+Caters to the more local and expatriate crowds: delicious baked goods and perfect outdoor seating.

-Meriland Restaurante – Cozy cute little cafe that serves great breakfast and lunch ( we liked that amount was not too much, just a right amount!), also offers fast wifi so good place to work on your laptop!
+Meriland Restaurante – This cozy, cute little cafe that serves excellent breakfast and lunch ( we liked that amount was not too much, just the right amount!) also offers fast WiFi, so good place to work on your laptop!

 Ki Xocolatl – Perfect drinks (and hot chocolate!) on the side of Parque de Santa Lucia.
 Great al-fresco seating area.